Dolma: Vegetables

-Soğan dolması (soğan means "onion" in Turkish), lts’onats sokh (լցոնած սոխ; meaning “stuffed onion”), or stuffed onions, are a traditional dish in Turkey, Armenia and Bosnia.
+Soğan dolması (soğan means "onion" in Turkish), dolmeyê pivazê in Kurdish), or stuffed onions, its’onats sokh (լցոնած սոխ; meaning “stuffed onion”), or stuffed onions, are a traditional dish in Turkey, Armenia and Bosnia.
 The ingredients include onions, minced beef, rice, oil, tomato purée, paprika, vinegar or sour cream, strained yogurt, black pepper, salt and spices.
 After the onion's skin is removed, the larger, external, layers (leaves) of onion bulbs are used as containers, so-called "shirts" for the meat stuffing.
 The remaining part of the onion is also used, mixed with the meat and fried on oil for a couple of minutes, to obtain the base of the stuffing.
 To extract the separate "shirts", the entire bulbs are cut on the top and then boiled until soft enough to be pried off, layer by layer.
 In order to prevent a further softening and crumbling, the bulbs should be blanched.
 The "shirts" are removed from the bulbs by slow and gentle finger pressure.
 Filled "shirts" are boiled slowly at low heat in broth.
 The level of liquid should be sufficient to cover the dolmas entirely.
 Onion dolma are usually served with dense natural yogurt.

-Stuffed peppers (լցոնած բիբար, γεμιστές πιπεριές, biber dolması) are common in many cuisines, while mostly popular in Armenia, Greece and Turkey.
+Stuffed peppers (լցոնած բիբար, dolmeyê îsotan, γεμιστές πιπεριές, biber dolması) are common in many cuisines, while mostly popular in Armenia, Greece and Turkey.
 Bell peppers are hollowed and filled with rice, herbs, onions, currants and optionally raisins.
 The Armenian version adds tarragon, mint, walnuts and/or pine nuts to the stuffing.
 In the cuisine of the Crimean Tatars, dolma refers to peppers stuffed with minced lamb or beef, rice, onion, salt, pepper.
 Carrots, greens, tomato paste, and spices can be added to the filling.
 When grape leaves are stuffed with the same filling, however, they are called sarma.

 Stuffed turnips are popular in Jordan and the West Bank (notably in Hebron and as-Salt).
 The turnips are stuffed with spiced rice and minced meat and are lightly fried before being cooked in a tamarind sauce.